CheesyHero/littleAdventureMap/README.md

-How it all works!
+Little Adventure Map

+An asynchronous hero-simulation game built with Go and PostgreSQL.
+Players recruit heroes, send them on journeys, and check back later to see what happened.
+The server advances the world once per second, updating active journeys and recording persistent event logs.
+Sometimes your hero finds food and comes home with extra gold.
+Sometimes they get their butt kicked by goblins.

+- How It Works

-The project requires a postgres database.
+The project has two main programs:
-There are two main.go files:

 server/main.go
 client/main.go

-Launching the server first will initialize the psql database with all the proper data required.
-When the server is running, it ticks every one second.
+The server initializes the PostgreSQL database and runs the simulation.
+While it is running, deployed heroes continue traveling and resolving events every second.

-Launching a client will ask for a username and password.
-If the entered one does not exist, it will ask if a new account should be made.

-As a new user, you need to hire a hero with the "1" command.
-The first one is free.
-You can then start a journey with the "2" command.
-When prompted, select a hero that is available and at home.
-Pick a starting corner from the map to start.
-Set coordinates to go to.
-You will be informed of the projected food cost and how much food to buy for your hero.
+go run server/main.go

+The client handles accounts, hero management, journeys, and adventure logs.

+go run client/main.go

+When launching the client, enter a username and password.
+If the account does not exist, you can create one.

+- Gameplay

+New players can hire their first hero for free using the 1 command.

+Use 2 to start a journey.
+Select an available hero, choose a starting corner, and enter a destination.
+The game will estimate the food required before you commit to the journey.

-Once committed, the hero will journey on their own for a few minutes depending on the length of their journey.
+Once deployed, the hero travels independently for several minutes depending on the route.

-You can evaluate their journey as they go and check up on the logs they print in the "manage heroes" menu.
+You can check their progress and read the events generated during the journey through the Manage Heroes menu.

-And that's the game!
-Sometimes your heroes find food and a bunch of extra gold.
-Sometimes they get their butts kicked by a bunch of goblins.

-The core elements are all in place.
-I actually plan to update the following elements:

-Agents can interact with each other and leave logs.
-A combat system that can incorporate multiple participants and alliances.
-Items such as equipment and consumables you can give your heroes, like antidotes to fight spiders.
+- Technical Overview

+The project uses a separate client and server so the simulation can continue independently of player input.
+PostgreSQL stores persistent users, heroes, journey state, and event logs.
+Some of the main engineering challenges have been managing time-based journeys, hero state transitions, authentication, and keeping database state synchronized with the simulation.

+- Running the Project
+-
+Requires Go and PostgreSQL.

+1: go run server/main.go
+2: go run client/main.go
+3: Create an account, hire a hero, and send them on a journey.

+- Roadmap

+Future work includes hero-to-hero interactions, multi-participant combat and alliances, equipment, and consumable items such as antidotes that can help heroes prepare for specific encounters.

+The core gameplay loop is already in place: hire, prepare, deploy, simulate, review, return.